simul/simul.github.io/unity/Clouds.md

 To select a cloud keyframe, click it.
 To select all the keyframes of a cloud layer, double-click on the space between them.
 To select and modify the properties of a whole cloud layer, click on the "Clouds" text at left.

+Read more about editing the Cloud Layer or Cloud Keyframes on [The Sky Sequencer Page](http://docs.simul.co/reference/man_8_sequencer.html).

 To find out if there is cloud at a given 3D position, use **trueSKY.GetCloudAtPosition**; for rain, use **trueSKY.GetPrecipitationAtPosition**.

 3D Cloud properties can be set using ***trueSKY.SetCloudFloat*** and ***trueSKY.SetCloudFloat***.
 These are the properties that can be set: